liuxy10/starter-hugo-academic/content/authors/admin/_index.md

   - name: University of Michigan -- Ann Arbor
     url: https://umich.edu/

-# Short bio (displayed in user profile at end of posts)
+# # Short bio (displayed in user profile at end of posts)
-bio: Hi!
+# bio: Hi!
 I'm Xinyi Liu, currently working as a research assistant at Mechanical System & Control Lab at UC Berkeley led by Prof. Masayoshi Tomizuka.
 My interests revolves around human-robot interaction and safe interactive planning.
 I was fortunate to have worked with Professor Ram Vasudevan on trip-avoidance prosthesis.
-Prior to that, I worked with Professor Mark Mueller at UC Berkeley, investigating how to dock two drones via onboard sensing and computation only.
+Prior to that, I worked with Prof. Mark Mueller at UC Berkeley, investigating how to dock two drones via onboard sensing and computation only.

 # Interests to show in About widget
 interests: